makersacademy/bowling-challenge/README.md

 ## My User Stories:

-1. I want 10 frames per game
+:white_check_mark: I want 10 frames per game
-2. I want to roll twice per frame :bowling:
+:white_check_mark: I want to roll twice per frame
-3. I want each roll to be added to my frame’s total
+:white_check_mark: I want each roll to be added to my frame’s total
-4. I cannot roll more than the sum of 10 in one frame :bowling: *
+:white_check_mark: I cannot roll more than the sum of 10 in one frame
-( * bonus points for strikes & spares calculated later)
-5. I want to be able to roll in the gutter (0 points) :bowling:
+:white_check_mark: I want to be able to roll in the gutter (0 points)
-6. I want to be able to roll a strike (1 roll === 10) :bowling:
+:white_check_mark: I want to be able to roll a strike (1 roll === 10)
-7. If I roll a strike, I want 2 more rolls as a bonus
+:white_check_mark: If I roll a strike, I want 2 more rolls as a bonus
-8. I want to be able to roll a spare (1 frame (2 rolls) === 10) :bowling:
+:white_check_mark: I want to be able to roll a spare (1 frame (2 rolls) === 10)
-9. If I roll a spare, I want an extra roll (first roll in next frame = doubled as a bonus)
+:white_check_mark: If I roll a spare, I want an extra roll (first roll in next frame = doubled as a bonus)
-10. At the end of 10 frames, I want my total to be added up into a final score
+:white_check_mark: At the end of 10 frames, I want my total to be added up into a final score
-11. If I roll a strike in frame 10, I want 2 more rolls
+:white_check_mark: If I roll a strike in frame 10, I want 2 more rolls
-12. If I roll a spare in frame 10, I want one more roll
+:white_check_mark: If I roll a spare in frame 10, I want one more roll
-13. I want to be able to have a perfect game with strikes only (300 points)
+:white_check_mark: I want to be able to have a perfect game with strikes only (300 points)
-14. I want to be able to have a gutter game (0 points)
+:white_check_mark: I want to be able to have a gutter game (0 points)

 ### Optional Extras